Original story on tv-bee, re-posted Lily Tredwell, July 2021

 26. Portions

 “When we visited Milan we ordered some real Bolognese pasta.
 When the waiter served us the food we felt cheated.
 The portion was at least half the size of what you get in any New York Pasta place.”
 “We didn’t feel like complaining or being labeled as those “American tourists”.
-So we decided we will order another one.
+So we decided we would order another one.
 The pasta was so rich in flavor and quality was off the charts!
 We felt stuffed and the second pasta we ordered was packed to go.”

 27. Finnish Mindfulness